Rezzak48/Order-summary-component/README.md

 ### What I learned

+- I get a feedback saying that The element "a" must not appear as a descendant of the button element bcz it harms accessibility, and cause an error !Ensure interactive controls are not nested! it was a new thing for me, so I tried another way to make a button behave as a link😊
-practicing more about using rem it is really helpful more much than px unit
+- practicing more about using rem it is really helpful more much than px unit

 ## Author